-STEP 1: Make 2 photocopies of your original diploma.
+STEP 1: Make a photocopy of your original diploma.

-STEP 2: Take the photocopies of your diploma to a notary public to have them notarized.
+STEP 2: Take the photocopy of your diploma to a notary public to have it notarized.
 (Make sure to bring your original degree with you to the notary public).

-STEP 3: Send your 2 notarized copies to US Authentication Services for Apostille Authentication.
+STEP 3: Send your notarized copy to Monument Visa to get the Apostille approval.

 How To Get Your Degree Approved For Canadians

-STEP 1: Make 2 photocopies of your original degree.
+STEP 1: Make a photocopy of your original degree.

-STEP 2: Take the photocopies of your degree to a notary public to have them notarized.
+STEP 2: Take the photocopy of your degree to a notary public to have it notarized.
 (Make sure to bring your original degree with you to the notary public).